 [16 marks] [SPaG 4 marks]

-13-16

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.

 Target

 Explain and analyse historical events and periods studied using secondorder concepts (AO2:8)

 Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:8)

 Level 4:

-Complex explanation of stated factor and other factor(s) leading to a sustained judgement Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.
-Extends Level 3.
+Complex explanation of stated factor and other factor(s) leading to a sustained judgement

+Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question

+Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.

 Students may progress from a developed explanation of causation by complex explanation of the relationship between causes supported by detailed factual knowledge and understanding to form a sustained judgement.

+For example, the issue of organisation was as much of a problem because of the number of countries that were included as it was because of the countries that were left out.
+The conduct of the permanent members of the Council acting in self-interest was a primary cause of failure.
+This was compounded by the economic weakness due to the absence of the USA.

-For example, the creation of NATO was not the main reason for the development of the Cold War during the 1950s because it did not result in direct armed conflict.
-The alliance confirmed the ideological barrier between east and west.
-In contrast, other events presented a real physical threat such as the military conflicts in Asia and Eastern Europe.
-Level 3: Developed explanation of the stated factor and other factor(s) Answer demonstrates a range of accurate knowledge and understanding that is relevant to the question 9-12 Answer demonstrates a developed, sustained line of reasoning which has coherence and logical structure; it is well substantiated, and with sustained, explicit relevance.
-Extends Level 2.
+Level 3: Developed explanation of the stated factor and other factor(s) Answer demonstrates a range of accurate knowledge and understanding that is relevant to the question

+Answer demonstrates a developed, sustained line of reasoning which has coherence and logical structure; it is well substantiated, and with sustained, explicit relevance.